 So why bass fish in Florida?
-You can find smaller ponds or lake fingers with cleared foliage to fish from the bank and some of these areas are loaded with fish and are rarely fished.
+You can find smaller ponds or lake fingers with cleared foliage to fish from the bank.
+Some of these areas are loaded with fish and are rarely fished.
 Those who know Florida fishing are no strangers to the bass beasts that live in the marshes and Everglades.
-Targeting these big boys requires a water vessel and this article is for those outcasts that have nothing but their fly rod and a few flies that might work on picky bass.
+Targeting these big boys requires a water vessel.
+This article is for those outcasts that have nothing but their fly rod and a few flies that might work on picky bass.

 Flies for Bass Fishing